patrickdillon/installer/docs/user/azurestack/install_upi.md

 [...]
 ```

+After the scripts have completed worker machines should be created but not yet registered as nodes.

+Approve the pending CSRs according to [the normal UPI instructions](../azure/install_upi.md#approve-the-worker-csrs): `oc get csr -A` and then `oc adm certificate approve <worker-0-csr> <worker-1-csr> <worker-2-csr>`.

-Running the script should handle all of the installation.
+Running the script should handle all of the installation (except approving worker CSRs as noted above).
 So you can stop here, or read on for more context of what the script is doing.

 ## Empty the compute pool